Working at New York Life.

 - Women (Women’s Leadership Group)

-It is estimated that one in seven American youngsters will lose a parent or sibling before the age of 20.
+It is estimated that one in seven American youngsters will lose a parent, sibling, or other beloved person before the age of 20.
 Dealing with loss early in life has a lasting impact on kids, and many end up suffering in silence.
-Since 2007, the New York Life Foundation has invested more than $7 million in programs and organizations that support grieving children.
+Since 2007, the New York Life Foundation has invested and committed more than $20 million to programs and organizations that support grieving children.

 The Foundation works with the largest bereavement camp providers in the nation: Comfort Zone Camp and Camp Erin (a program of the Moyer Foundation).
 Both camps give grieving children a chance to attend camp with other young people who have experienced a similar loss.

-Whether it’s collecting food for the hungry, teaching a child to read, or volunteering as “Big Buddies” at childhood bereavement camps, New York Life agents and employees answer the call.
-In 2011, thousands of employees and agents across the nation donated over 36,000 hours.
-If you are someone who wants to get involved and give back, there’s a project waiting for you.
+Whether it’s collecting food for the hungry, teaching a child to read, or volunteering as “Big Buddies” at childhood bereavement camps, New York Life Agents and employees answer the call.
+In 2013, thousands of employees and Agents across the nation donated over 48,000 hours.
+If you want to get involved and give back, there’s a project waiting for you.

 The company sets aside one month a year as a Month of Service.
-In 2011, agents and employees participated in more than 120 projects across the country, volunteering more than 6,000 hours to organizations in need.
+In 2013, thousands of Agents and employees participated across the country to support childhood bereavement organizations.

-Each year, agents and employees participate in the Your Choice Giving Campaign to make charitable gifts to nonprofit organizations and K-12 schools across the nation through the company’s “Give for Good” campaign.
+Each year, Agents and employees make donations to nonprofit organizations and schools across the nation through the company’s “Give for Good” campaign.
 In 2013, they pledged $4.8 million to 3,023 organizations and schools.

-Oversight begins with our policyholder-elected board of directors, the majority of whom are not employees of the company.
-The board engages senior management on governance matters ranging from, investment and business strategies, risk management and business continuity, regulatory compliance, executive compensation, and sales and financial reporting.
+Oversight begins with our customer-elected board of directors, almost all of whom are not New York Life employees.
+The board advises senior management on governance matters such as investment and business strategies; risk management and business continuity; regulatory compliance; executive compensation; and sales and financial reporting.

 Our code of conduct book is aptly titled “Integrity.”
-While the board and management team set policies and standards, all employees and agents at New York Life are expected to follow them in letter and spirit.
-To this end, everyone in the organization receives ongoing education and training on topics such as ethics, privacy and other business practices.
+While the board and executive management team set policies and standards, all company employees and Agents are expected to follow them in letter and spirit.
+To this end, everyone receives ongoing education and training on topics such as ethics, privacy and other business practices.

-When policyholder Paul Maloney was diagnosed with cancer he needed help.
+When policy owner Paul Maloney was diagnosed with cancer he needed help.
 Read how New York Life provided a lifeline.

 We live green.
 We work green.
-Making a commitment to environmental sustainability is a no brainer: It’s simply the right thing to do.
-Our business is about peering into the future and preparing for whatever may lie ahead.
-Caring for the environment requires the same long-term perspective.
-We’re securing the futures of families every day, but what kind of future will there be if our natural resources are critically depleted for future generations?
+Making a commitment to environmental sustainability is a no-brainer: It’s simply the right thing to do.
+The insurance business is about preparing for whatever may lie ahead, and caring for the environment requires the same long-term perspective.
+We’re securing the futures of families every day, but what kind of future will there be if our natural resources are critically depleted?

 New York Life works to reduce its impact on the environment through the following initiatives:

-- Reducing energy consumption associated with operating our buildings, data centers and other technology
+- Reducing energy consumption associated with operating our buildings and data centers

-- Employing electronic communication in lieu of print when permitted, appropriate and feasible
+- Encouraging electronic communication instead of print when permitted, appropriate, and feasible

 - Adhering to or exceeding applicable recycling guidelines in the communities where we do business

-- Encouraging our employees to embrace these environmentally friendly behaviors
+- Encouraging our employees to embrace environmentally friendly behaviors at home, too

 In 2010, New York Life developed a Carbon Footprint Inventory Management System, and created a greenhouse gas inventory based on data from the company’s facilities.
-The company’s carbon footprint, as well as its consumption of paper and other resources, is monitored and measured for improvement.
+Our carbon footprint, as well as our consumption of paper and other resources, is monitored and measured for improvement.